Human body temperature: Variation

 Temperature control (thermoregulation) is a homeostatic mechanism that keeps the organism at optimum operating temperature, as the temperature affects the rate of chemical reactions.
-In humans, the average internal temperature is widely accepted to be 37 C, a "normal" temperature established in the 1800s.
-But newer studies show that average internal temperature for men and women is 36.4 C. No person always has exactly the same temperature at every moment of the day.
-Temperatures cycle regularly up and down through the day, as controlled by the person's circadian rhythm.
+In humans, the average internal temperature is widely cited as 37 C, a "normal" temperature established in the 1800s.
+Newer studies show that average internal temperature for men and women is 36.4 C. Temperatures cycle regularly through the day, as controlled by the person's circadian rhythm.
 The lowest temperature occurs about two hours before the person normally wakes up.
-Additionally, temperatures change according to activities and external factors.
+Temperatures also change according to activities and external factors.

-In addition to varying throughout the day, normal body temperature may also differ as much as 0.5 C-change from one day to the next, so that the highest or lowest temperatures on one day will not always exactly match the highest or lowest temperatures on the next day.
+Normal body temperature may also differ as much as 0.5 C-change from one day to the next.

 Normal human body temperature varies slightly from person to person and by the time of day.
 Consequently, each type of measurement has a range of normal temperatures.
 The range for normal human body temperatures, taken orally, is 36.8 ± 0.5 C. This means that any oral temperature between 36.3 and 37.3 C is likely to be normal.

 The normal human body temperature is often stated as 36.5–37.5 C. In adults a review of the literature has found a wider range of 33.2–38.2 C for normal temperatures, depending on the gender and location measured.

 Reported values vary depending on how it is measured: oral (under the tongue): 36.8 ± 0.4 C, internal (rectal, vaginal): 37.0 C. A rectal or vaginal measurement taken directly inside the body cavity is typically slightly higher than oral measurement, and oral measurement is somewhat higher than skin measurement.
 Other places, such as under the arm or in the ear, produce different typical temperatures.
 While some people think of these averages as representing normal or ideal measurements, a wide range of temperatures has been found in healthy people.
 The body temperature of a healthy person varies during the day by about 0.5 C-change with lower temperatures in the morning and higher temperatures in the late afternoon and evening, as the body's needs and activities change.
 Other circumstances also affect the body's temperature.
 The core body temperature of an individual tends to have the lowest value in the second half of the sleep cycle; the lowest point, called the nadir, is one of the primary markers for circadian rhythms.
 The body temperature also changes when a person is hungry, sleepy, sick, or cold.